Monk: "If I have nothing in my mind, what shall I do?"

 PicoLisp has no array or vector data type.
 Instead, lists must be used for any type of sequentially arranged data.

 We believe that arrays are usually overrated.
 Textbook wisdom tells that they have a constant access time O(1) when the index is known.
-Many other operations like splits or insertions are rather expensive.
-Access with a known (numeric) index is not really typical for Lisp, and even then the advantage of an array is significant only if it is relatively long.
+Many other operations like splits or insertions are expensive.
+Access with a known (numeric) index is not typical for Lisp, and even then the advantage of an array is significant only if it is relatively long.
 Holding lots of data in long arrays, however, smells quite like a program design error, and we suspect that often more structured representations like trees or interconnected objects would be better.

 In practice, most arrays are rather short, or the program can be designed in such a way that long arrays (or at least an indexed access) are avoided.